 2.3.
 Create a key for the app

-The setup under Azure is now complete and you should now have the following four pieces of information:
+The setup under Azure is now complete, and you should now have the following four pieces of information:

-- Your Subscriptions-ID
+- Your Subscription-ID

 - Your Tenant-ID (also known as the ‘Directory-ID’).